 Appropriate Vaccine Usage

-This metric is a measure of the percent of long-term stay patients who were vaccinated against pneumonia and flu.
+This metric is a measure of the percent of long-term patients who received the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for seniors, making these vaccines critical to patient safety.

 Residents Maintain Autonomy

-This is the percent of patients who required more assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living could indicate the decline of a resident's well-being.
+This is the percent of residents who needed increased assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with ADL's could indicate deterioration of a resident's medical condition.

 Ability to Keep Residents Mobile